 "For the new animators it's just getting experience and if you don’t have access to experience, get yourself goals and assignments to do.
 Sign up for a class; do something where you are basically doing work, getting feedback on it and so growing and getting better.
 There’s so many ways to get that now.
 The internet has basically opened up new worlds.

-How do you choose who qualifies for the Pixar internship?
+How does Pixar choose who qualifies for internships?

-"We filter down the applications, looking for the really good people and then it just goes through a continual review process.
-Everyone just sits in a room and we put all the reels in a circle and watch them over and over again, until we end up with the final choices.
+"The applications are filtered down, looking for the really good people and then it just goes through a continual review process.
+Everyone just sits in a room, puts all the reels in a circle and watches them over and over again, until they end up with the final choices.

 "Sometimes it comes down to a wildcard, you know, 'That person is crazy but we're going to go for it."
 And then there's the people that are obviously gifted and then the people that have potential.
 There's not one specific reel that's going to bag you a place.